Best place to find information and services that your council provides...

 Apply for an occupied property exemption (opens in a new window).

-With effect from 1st April 2018 if your property becomes unoccupied and substantially unfurnished a 100% discount may be applicable from the date the property became unoccupied and unfurnished, for a period of up to 1 month.
+If your property becomes unoccupied and substantially unfurnished a 100% discount may be applicable from the date the property became unoccupied and unfurnished, for a period of up to 1 month.
+After this period a 100% charge will be applied to empty properties.

 Apply for an unoccupied and unfurnished property discount (opens in a new window).